 And this problem is sure to impact practice owners the most.

-As an industry with one of the highest staff turnover rates (averaging between 30-50%), the monetary and time related costs of hiring and training is going up.
+As an industry with one of the highest staff turnover rates (averaging between 30-50%), the monetary and time-related costs of hiring and training are going up.

 Additionally, in a report by the Royal College of Veterinary Surgeons (RVCS), researchers have found that more veterinarians were planning to leave the profession in 2019 than nine years ago.

 But why are professionals leaving veterinary care- and what can be done about it?

 In this article, using data from RVCS, we outline the top three reasons why professionals are leaving veterinary care, and how you, as an employer, can retain your staff.

 Whilst we all experience stress at work sometimes, veterinarians are uniquely afflicted by a chronically stressful work environment.